 The answer is NO. You are not required to secure an on-campus job as a Freshman in order to be eligible to work with Student Employment at a later date.
 While it is true, several students accept jobs as a Freshman, it is not a requirement.
 All students have different needs, and therefore some students begin working their Sophomore year, others their Junior, and some even start as a Senior.
 We encourage all students to participate in this experiential learning experience.
-The job you hold on campus may not be the field of your dreams, however, you will receive advice, a job skill, etc. from your supervisor or peers that you will be able to apply to any career.
+The job you hold on campus may not be the field of your dreams, however, you will receive advice, job skills, etc. from your supervisor or peers that you will be able to apply to any career.

 What forms are required in order to begin employment?